LuisSantiagoNohCahum/LuisSantiagoNohCahum/README.md

 <h1 align="center">Hi 👋, I'm Santiago Noh</h1>
 <h3 align="center">Web Developer</h3>

-- 📫 How to reach me **santiagocahum25@gmail.com**

-- 📄 Know about my experiences I am a student of Computer Systems Engineering with expertise in web development using technologies such as PHP, JavaScript, HTML, CSS, and Bootstrap.
+I am a student of Computer Systems Engineering with expertise in web development using technologies such as PHP, JavaScript, HTML, CSS, and Bootstrap.
 I am experienced in utilizing frameworks like Yii2 and proficient in working with relational databases like MySQL and SQLite.
 Additionally, I am experienced in version control systems using Git.
 I also have knowledge in Java and Python, employing the object-oriented programming paradigm.
 I am actively seeking opportunities to gain experience in the software development sector, where I can learn and apply various technologies

+- 📫 How to reach me **santiagocahum25@gmail.com**

 <h3 align="left">Connect with me:</h3>
 <p align="left">